njamaleddine/django-csvtojson/README.md

 ### A CSV to Django initial_data JSON converter.

-django-csvtojson Generates an initial_data.json from a csv file for use with Django migrations.
+django-csvtojson Generates an initial_data.json from a csv file to use with Django migrations.

 Simplifies data entry for entering a large quantity of objects to your Django app.